rendertom/Openini/README.md

 <!-- Plugin info START -->

-**Openini** is a plugin for IntelliJ-based IDEs that allows opening individual files, folders, and projects inside the [Sublime Text](https://www.sublimetext.com/) or [VSCode](https://code.visualstudio.com/) applications without ever leaving the IntelliJ IDE.
+**Openini** is a plugin for IntelliJ-based IDEs that allows opening individual files, folders, and projects inside the [Sublime Text](https://www.sublimetext.com/) or [VSCode](https://code.visualstudio.com/) or [Zed](https://zed.dev/) applications without ever leaving the IntelliJ IDE.

 ## Why